Why should I invest?

 The trouble is that most of us have a single source of income and there are various needs that are immediate, medium term and long term.
-If we move from one goal to to the other with our accumulated savings, we would be left with almost nothing for our long-term goals.
-That is why it is important to not just keep money in the savings bank, but use it to make investments that will help you create wealth over a long period of time.
+If we move from one goal to the other with our accumulated savings, we would be left with almost nothing for our long-term goals.
+This is why it is important to not just keep money in the savings bank, but use it to make investments that will help you create wealth over a long period of time.

 If you start your investments as early as possible, you will be in for a pleasant surprise.
-This is because time and compounding interest are a lethal combination that will multiply your wealth beyond your imagination over a long period of time.
+This is because time and compounding interests are a lethal combination that will multiply your wealth beyond your imagination over a long period of time.

-Consider this example: Ram and Shyam are friends, both are 30 years.
+Consider this example: Ram and Shyam are friends, both are 30 years of age.
 Ram invests R1,000 every month for his retirement.
 He manages an annual return of 12 per cent on his investments and succeeds in amassing a neat corpus of a little over R35 lakh at the end of 30 years.
 Shyam does nothing for 20 years.
 He suddenly wakes up 10 years before his retirement and starts investing R12,000 every month for the next 10 years.
 He also manages to pocket an annual return of 12 per cent on his investment.
 However, at the end of the exercise, Shyam managed to create only around R27 lakh for his retirement.

 How is it possible?
 Ram was investing a measly R1,000 whereas Shyam was investing R12,000 every month.
 Well, it is possible because of the compounding interest.
 Some people call the eight wonder of the world because of its power to multiply money over a long period.
-If you invest in a disciplined manner and give you investments plenty of time, you can achieve most of your goals without much pain.
+If you invest in a disciplined manner and give your investments plenty of time, you can achieve most of your goals without much pain.
 For some academic interest, how much do you think Shyam will have to invest to create a corpus of R35 lakh?
 Well, he will have to invest around R15,000 per month for 10 years to create that kind of corpus.

 If you are still not inspired enough to start your investment plan right away, here is a quick list of habits that stops you from being rich.